Analysis of the Alexa Top 1M sites (Feb 2018)

 'strict-dynamic' and policy generators such as the Mozilla Laboratory continue to push forward CSP adoption.

-Despite this progress, the vast majority of large websites around the web continue to not use Content Security Policy, Strict Transport Security, or Subresource Integrity.
+Despite this progress, the vast majority of top websites around the web continue not to use Content Security Policy, Strict Transport Security, or Subresource Integrity.
 As these technologies — when properly used — can nearly eliminate huge classes of attacks against sites and their users, they are given a significant amount of weight in Observatory scans.

 |Grade||April 2016||October 2016||June 2017||February 2018||% Change|

-As 976,930 scans were successfully completed in the last survey, a decrease in failing grades by 2.9% implies that over 27,000 of the largest sites in the world have improved from a failing grade in the last eight months alone.
-Note that the drop in A grades is due to a recent change in not allowing extra credit points to be granted to scans that didn't score at an A without them.
+As 976,930 scans were successfully completed in the last survey, a decrease in failing grades by 2.9% implies that over 27,000 of the top sites in the world have improved from a failing grade in the last eight months alone.
+Note that the drop in A grades is due to a recent change where extra credit points can no longer be used to move up to an A grade.

-Thus far, over 140,000 websites around the web have directly used the Mozilla Observatory to improve their grades, indicated by scanning their website, making an improvement, and then scanning their website again.
+Thus far, over 140,000 websites around the web have directly used the Mozilla Observatory to improve their grades, indicated by making an improvement to their website after an initial scan.
 Of these 140,000 websites, over 2,800 have improved all the way from a failing grade to an A or A+ grade.

 When I first built the Observatory at Mozilla, I had never imagined that it would see such widespread use.
 6.6M scans across 2.3M unique domains later, it seems to have made a significant difference across the internet.
 I couldn't have done it without the support of Mozilla and the security researchers who have helped to improve it.